- Location: Cumbria

-Starting at Earnse Point on the west coast, the coastal walk heads north to round the north tip of the island and then continues south along the east coast.
+The England Coast path around Walney Island starts at Earnse Point on the west coast, and heads north to round the north tip of the island and then continues south along the east coast.
 During the sensitive bird breeding the England Coast Path that skirts the island’s airfield can be followed instead.
-The route then passes through Vickerstown on streets and lanes before heading alongside the road south to Biggar (and it’s great pub).
+The route then passes through Vickerstown on streets and lanes before heading alongside the road south to Biggar (and its great pub).

 There is an optional loop to visit the saltmarsh just south of Biggar, before reaching the South End Campsite and then the South Walney Nature Reserve beyond.
 Here, there are great views of the other Furness Islands.
 The route then follows the entire west coast back to Earnse Point where the sense of wildnerness is complete.

 From Barrow-in-Furness follow signs for Walney Island.
 Cross Jubilee Bridge onto the island.
 A number of buses travel between Barrow-in-Furnace to Vickerstown.

 Take a look around the site.
 Learn about islands you may never have heard of.
 Take up the islandeering challenge and find a pioneering route, or simply see what each island has to offer for a more chilled out visit.
 Go to ‘islands’ and find something that inspires you.